 Things to remember to ask for:

-- Funds to cover executive coaching, resume writing, legal fees and outplacement services
+- Funds to cover executive coaching, help with writing your resume, legal fees, and outplacement services.

 Consolidate lessons learned